 12. Amara Tulum

-Fabric | Their Italian fabric suits are comprised of materials such as ECONYL (regenerated nylon) and LYCRA® XTRA LIFE™ (durable elastic).
+Fabric | Their Italian-made suits are made of LYCRA® XTRA LIFETM and ECONYL (regenerated nylon) (durable elastic).

-Production | All of their fabric is constructed in an eco-friendly facility that strives to reduce pollution, protect green spaces, and monitor emissions.
+Production | All of their cloth is made in a facility that aims to minimise pollution, save natural areas, and keep an eye on emissions.